Future Skills Academy is a leading Category I education and training provider with campuses in Manukau and Royal Oak.

 - Build the confidence you need to kick-start your future

 - Get qualified for the life you want

-From Armed Forces Preparation to Carpentry programmes for youth to highly sought after New Zealand Diploma in Building Surveying and National Diplomas in Construction Management and Quantity Surveying, we offer a range of programmes to choose from.
+From Automotive Engineering to Carpentry programmes to highly sought after New Zealand Diploma in Building Surveying and New Zealand Diploma in Construction (Quantity Surveying), we offer a range of programmes to choose from.

 Are you an International student?
-Study Building Surveying, Quantity Surveying or Construction Management at Auckland International Campus in the heart of Auckland.
+Study Quantity Surveying at Auckland International Campus in the heart of Auckland.
 Our international campus is managed in partnership with Otago Polytechnic, New Zealand's premier polytechnic.